JuracyAmerico/gsko2019/saml-lab/saml-lab.md

 ## Step 6 - Assign the user to the Tableau Online application

 You can assign users to applications in several ways.
-You can eith do it from the Directory by clicking the user then **Assign Applications**
+You can either do it from the Directory by clicking the user then **Assign Applications**

 ![Okta - User Assign 1](images/2018-12-26-18-45-22.png) and then selecting one or more applications: